dashjoin/platform/dashjoin-docs/docs/getting-started.md

 For our application, we'd like the users to have a page where they can see their past requests and where they can issue a new request.
 A request should only consist of the text.
 The fields ID, submitted and user should be determined by the system.

 We start with the admin browser and navigate to the "dashboard pages" via the toolbar.
 Using the "Create a new page" control, create a new page called "Start".
 We will use this as the homepage for authenticated users.
 This can be setup on the authenticated role page (config/dj-role/authenticated).
-Enter "/page/Start" to specify the start page as the homepage for users in this role.
+Enter a new property with the key "homepage" and the value "/page/Start" to specify the start page as the homepage for users in this role.
 We need to logout and back in using the user browser to pick up this setting.
 Clicking the home icon will now get you to the start page which at this point only shows a single tile with the text "New page".

 In order to create this page, we need to use the admin browser.
 Before we add widgets to this page, we need to create a query that filters the user's requests and that projects the request columns in a suitable way.